redsift/t3-rs-geo-tiles/README.md

 $ buildgrid -o tiles/grid.js resources/equirectangle_projection.png
 ```

+## Mapping Data

+Data values can be mapped into the hex bins.
+Data is defined by assembling a descriptor JSON file that maps the method of extracting the data from a PNG.

+The most complex operation is normalization of the projection.
+The canonocal PNG layout for the projections can be viewed in the d3 repository. https://github.com/d3/d3-geo-projection/tree/master/img

 ## Attribution

 This software is substantially based on encom-globe by Robert Scanlon, licensed under MIT.